nwrenger/disable-dimensions/README.md

    No other data pack currently disables both the Nether and the End for the current Minecraft versions.
    All older ones are outdated or broken.
 2. **Comprehensive Coverage**:
-   Works in every realistic situation.
-For players in all game modes, ender pearls, minecarts, and more.
+   Works in every situation.
+For players in all game modes, teleportation commands, ender pearls, minecarts, and more.
-   Players can enter portals, but are instantly teleported back.
-From the Nether to their entry point, and from the End to their respawn or world spawn.
+   Players can enter portals/teleport, but are instantly teleported back.
+From the Nether to their entry point with a fallback to world spawn, and from the End to their respawn or world spawn.
 3. **Intended Vanilla Reward**:
    Players who try to swap dimensions will still receive the vanilla “entered dimension” advancement (for the Nether or the End).
    This is intentional and serves as a small reward for their attempt.
 And you know who tried by checking their achievements.
 Don’t worry, they’ll get teleported back safely!